WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

 * Exclusive use shared block devices such as AWS's EBS (Elastic Block Store) and Linux's NBD (Network Block Device).

-However, most of these techniques make assumptions about hardware and networking that are not available in all public cloud computing service providers or in private data centers.
-We do not want vendor lock-in for Wallaroo's data redundancy management.
+However, most of these techniques make assumptions about hardware and/or network services that are not available in all public cloud computing service providers or in private data centers.
+We do not want Wallaroo's data redundancy management to steer us into a vendor lock-in problem.

 Furthermore, most of Wallaroo worker's data files are append-only.
 We very intentionally made this choice to make file replication easier.